v-sbradley/bacx-pr/topics/make-major-changes.md

 3. After cloning a repo to your local computer, create a branch to make your changes.
 [Visual Studio Code](https://code.visualstudio.com/) is the preferred tool to edit the .md files on your local computer.

+    > [!TIP]
+    > Install the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension to help you as you edit files with features such as spell check, previewing includes files, and so on.

 4. After making your changes, [create a pull request](https://help.github.com/articles/creating-a-pull-request/) from